Zandy12/FSJS-Project-Ten/README.md

 # FSJS-Project-Ten

-The is the last and final project of the www.teamtreehouse.com Full-Stack JavaScript techdegree program.
+This is the last and final project of the www.teamtreehouse.com Full-Stack JavaScript techdegree program.
 In this project, we used the server-side REST API created in the last project to create a full-stack application using React.js to manage the client-side.

 Note: To run this project on your computer, follow the instructions:
 1) Click "Clone or Download" to download the files.